 Never underestimate the importance of speed.
 By moving more quickly than the industry or competitors, organisations can accelerate the pace of innovation, get more work accomplished and stay relevant to clients.
 There’s a very real cost associated with being slow - and a great deal to gain from being first.
 In my role I don’t strive for perfection - I’d much rather launch something that is 80% or 90% ready and iterate, rather than wait until reaching 100% perfection.

 However, and this is crucial, when you do gain traction with a project you want to be able to move quickly to double down on any wins and maximise its success.
 The obvious thing about striving for perfection is that it’s really, really hard to achieve, but what’s less apparent and often overlooked is the diminishing returns you’ll see by focussing too much time on taking something from great to perfect.
 You need to remain focussed on results and impact, rather than presentation and aesthetics.

 I’ve covered a few key ideas that help me stay and remain productive, now I want to share some of the approaches I use to create a daily routine for growth:

 1. Have a tool to prioritise

 To help remain focussed I use a matrix to prioritise what work I will tackle.
 I’m not advocating you use the same approach, but I would advise you to have a tool to prioritise.
-The matrix clearly and easily shows what will have the biggest impact and how many sales reps a project will influence.
+What I like about the matrix is that clearly and easily shows what will have the biggest impact and how many sales reps a project will influence.
 Perhaps predictably, a large number of requests fall into low impact and low number of sales reps quadrant, which I have to decline.
 These are a distraction and will make you busy, rather than impactful.